Ngoakor12/quizzical/README.md

 ```

 ## credits
-- The idea and design for the MVP of this project is from [Scrimba's Learn react course](https://scrimba.com/learn/learnreact).
+- The idea and design for the MVP is a solo project is from [Scrimba's Learn react course](https://scrimba.com/learn/learnreact).
 - All the quiz information is from the [Open Trivia Database](https://opentdb.com/).

 <!--## screenshots-->